LEAD TESTING IN SCHOOLS

 In the event of an emergency application necessary to protect against an imminent threat to human health, a good faith effort will be made to supply written notification to those on the 48-hour prior notification list.

-To receive 48-hour prior notification of pesticide applications scheduled to occur in a school, please contact Keith Watkins at 1 Learners Landing, Marcellus, NY 13108.
+To receive 48-hour prior notification of pesticide applications scheduled to occur in a school, please contact the Maintenance Office at 1 Learners Landing, Marcellus, NY 13108.

 Release of Student Information to Military Recruiters